shmorri/docs-casa-prod/3.1.4/source/developer/writing-first.md

 ### Download project

 Let's start by downloading the code.
 Hello World plugin is found inside the Gluu Casa project itself.
-This way you can easily check the underlying APIs and real world UI pages, particularly, the [`casa-shared` module](intro-plugin.md#casa-shared-module) being of great interest.
+This way you can easily check the underlying APIs and real world UI pages, particularly, the [`casa-shared` module](intro-plugin.md#casa-shared-module) being of remarkable interest.

 If you have `git` installed in your machine, issue the following command.
 Replace the content in the angle brackets with your Gluu Casa version (e.g. "version_3.1.3"):